As a faculty or staff member, you’ll have access to a world of IT support and resources, including software. Simply follow the steps below.

 Step 5: Find mobile device support and discounts on plans

-Step 6: Download MIT’s killer (and free!) mobile app
+Step 6: Download MIT’s free mobile app

 From an interactive live campus map to an up-to-the-minute shuttle schedule, MIT offers a helpful mobile app you can download on your phone or mobile device for free.